-When clocks struck twelve on New Year's Day, alarm beeps ceased for iPhone users.
+When clocks struck 12 on New Year's Day, alarm beeps ceased for iPhone users.
 The problem continued on the iPhone's non-recurring setting throughout the weekend.

 Apple stated the problem would be fixed come January 3rd, just in time for those returning to their regular work week, and yet some still reported no alarm Monday and this morning.

-I guess we will have to wait to see what happens in March?
+I guess we'll have to wait to see what happens in March?